mctrinity/ai-voice-agent/README.md

 # 🧠 AI Voice Agent Platform

-An intelligent voice automation platform that combines Twilio (or SignalWire), OpenAI Whisper, GPT-4, ElevenLabs, and integrations like Google Calendar to create a smart, conversational phone agent.
+An intelligent voice automation platform that combines **SignalWire**, OpenAI Whisper, GPT-4, ElevenLabs, and integrations like Google Calendar to create a smart, conversational phone agent.

 ---

 ## 🔥 Features

-- ☎️ **Voice Call Management** using Twilio
+- ☎️ **Voice Call Management** using SignalWire
 - 🎧 **Speech-to-Text (STT)** with OpenAI Whisper
 - 🧠 **Conversational Reasoning** via GPT-4 or Claude
 - 🗣️ **Text-to-Speech (TTS)** using ElevenLabs